 The Main Street Pumpkin Festival, Town Square “Pumpkin People” (or whatever they’re called), and Mickey Head Pumpkin Wreaths all already exist and are sitting in Disney’s Holiday Services Warehouse behind Magic Kingdom.
 These decorations can be installed in a matter of hours overnight, which is even easier to accomplish this year since the park is closing far earlier than normal.

 Despite Walt Disney World not normally doing much to celebrate beyond Mickey’s Not So Scary Halloween Party, this is actually the longest “season” of the year at Magic Kingdom.
 Whereas the duration of Christmas is constrained by October 31, there’s no holiday before the start of Halloween that acts as a similar buffer.

 To accommodate for these early Mickey’s Not So Scary Halloween Party start dates, decorations typically go up in mid-August.
-Last year, everything was up on Main Street by August 15 with the first MNSSHP being held the following day.
+With the full installation occurring a few days before MNSSHP begins.
 It would be weird if the decor wasn’t up for the Halloween party, so that’s a tail wags the dog scenario.

-Without Mickey’s Not So Scary Halloween Party to dictate when decorations go up this year, it becomes a question of when these items should go up?
+There’s also the question of when these items should go up?
 For an answer to that, let’s look at what’s socially acceptable, what’s done with other Disney parks, and what’s most advantageous from a business perspective.

 As far as what’s customary among American households, this highly scientific poll conducted by HalloweenCostumes.com found that 71% of households decorated in the first or second half of October.
 Only 7% decorated in the first half of September, 10% in the second half of the month, and 12% not at all.
 August wasn’t even a poll option.
 Of course, Magic Kingdom isn’t a personal residence, except for Cinderella or Elsa–whoever occupies that castle these days.